WICG/scroll-to-text-fragment/README.md

 [Shaun Inman](https://shauninman.com/archive/2011/07/25/cssfrag) and others later implemented browser extensions using this #css() syntax for Firefox, Safari, Chrome, and Opera, which shows that it is possible to implement this feature across a variety of browsers.

 The [Open Annotation Community Group](https://www.w3.org/community/openannotation/) aims to allow annotating arbitrary content.
+There is significant overlap in our goal of specifying a snippet of text in a resource.
 Our work has been informed specifically by prior efforts at selecting arbitrary textual content for an annotation.

 Scroll Anchoring